JayyajGH/Sass-Boilerplate/README.md

 The initial idea for using Sass maps for breakpoints came from here:
 * [Responsive breakpoints](https://www.sitepoint.com/managing-responsive-breakpoints-sass)

  Should we use pixels, rems or ems?
-Hint:
+The general rules are:
  * Never use pixels
  * Use rems for sizing and spacing
  * Use ems for media queries